PalMuc/Kingdom-Assignment/Readme.md

 - [Kingdom-Extraction](https://github.com/PalMuc/Kingdom-Assignment/blob/master/Kingdom-Extraction-Readme.md)

  Right now, this project should compile just fine.
-However, if you want y more thoroughly tested version, you should check out the ["old" branch](https://github.com/PalMuc/Kingdom-Assignment/branches/old) of this project
+However, if you want a more thoroughly tested version, you should check out the ["old" branch](https://github.com/PalMuc/Kingdom-Assignment/tree/old) of this project